mkdocs-publisher/mkdocs-publisher/docs/docs/05_dev/01_todo.md

  - [ ] Create Docker image with everything preinstalled and preconfigured
  - [ ] GitHub repo with preconfigured pages, etc. (can be integrated with Docker Image creation)
- - [ ] Unittests and code coverage with pre-commit
+ - [ ] Unit testss and code coverage with pre-commit
  - [ ] Cleanup list of code TODO's
- - [ ] Drop `python-frontmatter` for MkDocs built-in library for metadata retirval
+ - [ ] Drop `python-frontmatter` for MkDocs built-in library for metadata retrieval